 - 作者: Neil James Slater

-Other key findings from DNV GL’s research include:
+Other key findings from DNV GL’s survey include:

 - Skills shortages and an ageing workforce is the most cited (28%) barrier to growth in the US oil and gas industry this year, as senior oil and gas industry professionals seek to recruit.
 37% of US-based respondents expect to increase headcount in 2019, compared to just 20% in 2018 and 34% globally this year

 - Amid the US Administration’s softening of climate change policies, and reviving investment intentions in oil and gas, there appears to be growing uncertainty over the momentum for decarbonization in the US oil and gas industry.
 Only 26% of senior managers agree that their organizations are actively adapting to a less carbon-intensive energy mix against 51% at a global level.

 Download a complimentary copy of the industry outlook report

 A test of resilience: the outlook for the oil and gas industry in 2019

 Image of Frank Ketelaars, industry outlook graphs, other images for illustration